You are here

-Steve Schiffman, Operation Not Forgotten Founder and Board Chair, an Air Force veteran, has served as a marketing and media consultant and is an international best- selling author.
+Board Chair - Steve Schiffman, Life Renewed / Operation Not Forgotten and Code Blue Founder and Executive Director, an Air Force veteran, has served as a marketing and media consultant and is an international best- selling author.
 He is the visionary, one of the founders and a strategic planner for Operation Not Forgotten.
 His accomplishments include receiving the National League of American Pen Women’s State of Georgia Award for Achievement in Letters and winning television’s most prestigious award, a local Emmy, as well as three National Religion in Media Awards.

-Joe Taylor, writer, musical composer, singer, guitarist, sculptor, painter and paleontologist, is one of those people who works silently behind the scenes, practicing his craft and leaving an incredible legacy, particularly as it relates to the scene in Hollywood, California throughout the 1970’s and ‘80s.
+Board Member - Joe Taylor, writer, musical composer, singer, guitarist, sculptor, painter and paleontologist, is one of those people who works silently behind the scenes, practicing his craft and leaving an incredible legacy, particularly as it relates to the scene in Hollywood, California throughout the 1970’s and ‘80s.

 Just some of the billboards he painted for Hollywood postings – mostly at Tower Records on Sunset Strip – include those for: Kiki Dee, The Who, Olivia Newton John, Waylon Jennings, Dolly Parton, John Denver, James Taylor, Joe Cocker, Carly Simon, Three Dog Night, Helen Reddy, Mac Davis, Peter Frampton, and David Bowie.

 Joe is also a veteran, and philanthropist, who cares deeply about veterans and veteran issues.
-(Board Member)

 Board Adviser - Dr. Douglas Huber, MD: Former Commander, American Legion Post 140, Buckhead, Georgia.
 In April of 1965 Dr. Huber received a draft notice from my local draft board announcing that he was being inducted into the Army.
 At that time, all male physicians were required by law to serve in the military or another government medical service.
 He reported to duty at Fort Myer, Virginia, and served in the Dispensary as a General Medical Officer.
 The troop escalation announced by President Johnson several days after he arrived on July 1, 1965 resulted in his receiving orders for Viet Nam.
 At Fort Sam Houston, Texas, his unit was assembled and he was appointed commander of a type A dispensary with two physicians, one dentist and eighteen enlisted personnel.
 His unit was then sent to Long Bihn, Viet Nam.
 Upon returning to duty in the U.S., Dr. Huber was stationed at Fort Belvoir, Virginia, where he completed his active duty requirement of two years.
 At Fort Belvoir he received a Letter of Commendation.
 Because of his young age at the time of induction, he was required to serve four more years in the Army Reserves and was assigned to the 3297 Field Hospital, a 1000 bed Reserve unit that had not been activated since WWII and had multiple extensions throughout Georgia.
 Dr. Huber was honorably discharged in 1971.
 He is currently retired.